brodriguez8774/django-expanded-test-cases/docs/source/test_cases/overview.rst

 Overview
 ********

-All TestCases in ``django-expanded-test-cases`` use Django's original `TestCase <https://docs.djangoproject.com/en/dev/topics/testing/overview/>`_ as a base class.
+All TestCases in **Django-Expanded-Test-Cases** use Django's original `TestCase <https://docs.djangoproject.com/en/dev/topics/testing/overview/>`_ as a base class.